GameServerManagers/LinuxGSM-Docs/SteamCMD.md

 ## Anonymous Login

 The majority of game servers through SteamCMD are freely available for download.
 These servers can be accessed by logging in to SteamCMD as _anonymous_.
-In this case, Steam variables won't be present in LGSM and you have nothing to worry about.
+In this case, Steam variables won't be present in LinuxGSM and you have nothing to worry about.

 ## Steam User Login